JAlcocerT/JAlcocerT/content/blog/book-DA-methods.md

 draft: false
 tags: ["Career"]
 description: 'Software development methodologies in Analytics.'
-summary: 'Reviewing software development methodologies - Understanding them and choosing the right one will provide a systematic, efficient, and quality-oriented way of working on a software project.'
 url: 'software-development-methodologies-data-analytics'
 ---

+Reviewing software development methodologies - Understanding them and choosing the right one will provide a systematic, efficient, and quality-oriented way of working on a software project.

-# Understanding Software Development Methodologies
+## Understanding Software Development Methodologies

 <!-- Basic understanding of SDLC (phases, roles, responsibilities, artefacts).
 Basic understanding of Agile and Waterfall   methodologies (process, roles, responsibilities, events, artefacts).